Primary Stroke Center Certification

 • Assess the care and services provided, including the appropriateness of the care and services within the context of the certification requirements

-• Visit patient care settings, including inpatient units, outpatient settings, emergency departments, imaging, rehabilitation, remote locations, satellites, etc. associated with the PSC
+• Visit patient care settings, including inpatient units, outpatient settings, emergency departments, imaging, rehabilitation, remote locations, satellites, etc. associated with the center

 • Review clinical records, staff records, and other documentation necessary to validate information gained from observations and interviews